TehMaxwell/3D-Printer-Driver-Electronics/README.md

 ## Development Specification

-The following a set of requirements that the end PCB will attempt to achieve.
+The following are a set of requirements that the end PCB will attempt to achieve.
 Some of these requirements may become stretch goals for a Version 2 of the circuit board depending upon the complexity of the development and the cost of the additional requirements.

 The following are the requirements for the Driver Electronics: